DeafMan1983/deafman1983.github.io/README.md

-# GoldSource
+# DeafMan1983's Website

-For tutorials with Linux and macOS.
+Welcome our website for Shell-Scripts for Linux and macOS